Washington University in St. Louis

 Introduction to WashU

-Located in the heart of St. Louis, Washington University has a reputation as a premier university.
-They provide a challenging and supportive environment to ensure students graduate with the tools to shape their future.
+Located in the heart of St. Louis, WashU has a reputation as a premier university.
+WashU supports students while providing a challenging—but rewarding—learning experience.
+WashU students graduate with the tools to shape their future.

 WashU offers rigorous courses taught by faculty at the top of their fields.
-But they believe there’s more to the college experience than academic excellence.
-WashU's faculty and students create a community of achievers built around nurturing each individual, helping one another succeed, and working together for a brighter future.
-Over 60% of undergraduate students participate in research alongside faculty who are leaders in their fields.
-Twice a year, the Office of Undergraduate Research presents the Undergraduate Research Symposium.
-This is a forum for students to present their research findings and a celebration of the diversity of research that takes place at WashU.
+But WashU believes there’s more to the college experience than academic excellence.
+Faculty and students create a community of achievers built around nurturing each individual, helping one another succeed, and working together for a brighter future.
+Twice a year, the Office of Undergraduate Research presents the Undergraduate Research Symposium— a forum for students to present their research findings and a celebration of the range of research that takes place at WashU.

-The university has undergraduate programs in five schools: the College of Arts & Sciences, Olin Business School, McKelvey School of Engineering, and College of Architecture and College of Art—both housed within the Sam Fox School of Design & Visual Arts.
-You can choose from more than 100 fields of study and more than 2,000 courses.
-Whether you are exploring outside the classroom, participating in one of 450+ student-led clubs and organizations, conducting hands-on research with world-renowned faculty, or landing an internship that propels you down your eventual career path: WashU is here to support you.
+WashU offers undergraduate programs in the College of Arts & Sciences, Olin Business School, McKelvey School of Engineering, and Sam Fox School of Design & Visual Arts (College of Architecture and College of Art).
+Students choose from more than 100 fields of study and 1,900 courses.
+Whether you are exploring outside the classroom, participating in one of 400+ student-led clubs and organizations, conducting hands-on research with world-renowned faculty, or landing an internship that propels you toward your eventual career path: WashU is here to support you.

 The Gephardt Institute for Civic and Community Engagement cultivates informed and actively engaged citizens.
 Community service is a natural part of life at WashU, with approximately 60% of students engaging in a wide range of service projects.

-You are encouraged to infuse global experiences into all aspects of your education.
-About 30% of WashU undergraduates across all divisions learn through study abroad opportunities and internships in more than 50 countries each year.
+WashU students are encouraged to infuse global experiences into all aspects of their education.
+About 50% of undergraduates across all schools learn through study abroad opportunities and internships in more than 50 countries each year.